quicwg/base-drafts/draft-ietf-quic-recovery.md

   PTO SHOULD be scheduled for min(RTO, PTO).

 MaxAckDelay is the maximum ack delay supplied in an incoming ack frame.
-MaxAckDelay excludes Ack delays that aren't included in an RTT sample because they're too large and those which reference an ack-only packet.
+MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large and excludes those which reference an ack-only packet.

 QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant value for all connections.
 It includes this in all probe